Southwest Commuter and Cannonball Paths

 This next section of the path travels through the Nakoma neighborhood, where a historical marker shares interesting local history.
 The trail also runs by Glenway Golf Course and Forest Hill Cemetery.
 In the Dudgeon-Monroe neighborhood, the Southwest Commuter Path passes under three roads, and the bridge designs are noteworthy.

-The trail heads into a more urban area three miles from its intersection with the Beltline.
+The trail advances into a more urban area three miles from its intersection with the Beltline.
 A city B-cycle station is found at the intersection with S. Breese Terrace.
 These electric bicycles may be rented and returned to any B-cycle station in the city.
-At this same intersection, the University of Wisconsin campus begins with Camp Randall football stadium and its iconic fieldhouse noticeable to the left.
+At this same intersection, the University of Wisconsin campus begins with Camp Randall football stadium and its iconic fieldhouse noticeable to the left (north).

 Traffic increases as the path moves through the university and downtown.
 Use caution along this segment of the trail, obeying bicycle stoplights at the busy intersection of Regent and Monroe Streets.
 To guide cyclists, the trail’s pavement is painted green at this and other busy intersections.
 The trail also crosses two sets of railroad tracks.
 A cycling best-practice calls for bike tires to be perpendicular to the tracks when crossing them.